 Faculty - person(s) employed or contracted by the ACPE center to provide clinical instruction and/or direct supervision of students' pastoral or supervisory formation and function.
-A faculty member must be certified as ACPE Educator, or Certified Educator Candidate.
+A faculty member must be certified as an ACPE Certified Educator, or ACPE Certified Educator Candidate.

-A Certified Educator Candidate functioning as a clinical educator must work under the supervision of a person with current credentials as ACPE Certified Supervisor.
+• An ACPE Certified Educator Candidate functioning as a clinical educator must work under the supervision of a person with current credentials as ACPE Certified Supervisor.
 In a center dually accredited by the U.S. Catholic Conference and ACPE, a National Association of Catholic Chaplains Supervisor may be a faculty member.